 angular2-universalon npm, etc. Make sure to ignore any articles or code based on that, since it’s been long deprecated !

-So now that we understand a bit of the past & present, let’s dive right into how you can get started server-rendering your Angular applications right now!
+Now that we understand a bit of the past & present, let’s dive right into how you can get started server-rendering your Angular applications right now!

 Part 1 — Getting started with Angular Universal and the Angular-CLI